Preserving and Promoting Old-Time Fiddling in Northern New England

 • Gallery

-• June 1, 2025 in Alburgh, Grand Isle on Lake Champlain at Sunset Vistas, the home of Pauline's daughter & son-in-law, Denise & Dan Girard.
-Free campsites for members.
+• Sunday August 2 - Lake Champlain at Sunset Vistas, Alburgh, Grand Isle, the home of Pauline's daughter & son-in-law, Denise & Dan Girard.

-Even though we will have fewer meets in 2025, the $15 membership is still a great deal and includes a great holiday dinner at the end of the year!
+Our $15 membership is a great deal and includes a holiday dinner at the end of the year!

 If circumstances make it necessary to cancel a Meet, it will be posted on the website and FaceBook page, and we will try to call everyone on the mailing list.